Steel Prophet – The God Machine

 Superlynx – New Moon - 70%

-Second album from Norwegian doom/psych trio Superlynx is fairly even affair, meaning that what you get in the opener is a very good representation of most material on New Moon.
+The second album from Norwegian doom/psych trio Superlynx is a fairly even affair, meaning that what you get in the opener is a very good representation of most material on New Moon.
 In general, that is, because there is more to the songs once you dig in deeper into them and the album as a whole.

-But don’t go running away, yet if you need your music to be heavy.
-The vocal and actually for the big part also song-writing might be rooted outside of metal, but there is ever-present dose of metal on New Moon.
+But don’t go running away, yet, if you need your music to be heavy.
+The vocal and actually for the big part also songwriting might be rooted outside of metal, but there is an ever-present dose of metal on New Moon.

 Still the overall feel is that of atmospheric, dark and fairly linear album whose focus is on the overall atmosphere and amplifying of the introspective emotional lyrics.
 Complexity is mostly represented in the layers and the dynamics within the arrangements.